burhanelgun/RelaxingSoundsAndroid/README.md

 # Android Relaxing Sound App
 It is an Android app which is for listening different relaxing sounds at the same time.
 Basically, I used RecyclerView, MediaPlayer, SeekBar, Fragment for this project.
 Also I used MVP design pattern.

-You can run this project on your Android device by installing the [app-debug.apk](https://github.com/burhanelgun/RelaxingSoundsAndroid/raw/master/app-debug.apk).
+You can run this project on your device by installing the [app-debug.apk](https://github.com/burhanelgun/RelaxingSoundsAndroid/raw/master/app-debug.apk).

 ## Screenshots
 <p float="left">